TIP-2023S2/SRAMPS/XC3/readme.md

 # Installation guide for XC3
-This file contains step-by-step instructions for installation of XC3 project. \n This installation guide is tested on linux and does not guarantee success for windows and ios.
+This file contains step-by-step instructions for installation of XC3 project. \n
-Please use this guide at your own risk as the creator is not responsible for any outcome.

 ## Pre-Requirements
 Following files should be pre-installed in your system